dalijolijo/electrum-bitcore-server/README.md

 Electrum-server for the Electrum client
 =========================================

-  * Author: Thomas Voegtlin (ThomasV on the creditbittalk forum)
+  * Author: Thomas Voegtlin (ThomasV on the bitcointalk forum)
   * Language: Python

 Features